-C4 brings together Australia’s leaders in cervical cancer control, in both HPV vaccination and cervical screening, with researchers from Cancer Council NSW, VCS Foundation, Kirby Institute at UNSW Sydney, and the University of Melbourne.
+C4 brings together Australia’s leaders in cervical cancer control, in both HPV vaccination and cervical screening, with researchers from Cancer Council NSW, The Australian Centre for the Prevention of Cervical Cancer, Kirby Institute at UNSW Sydney, and the University of Melbourne.
 The prior work of C4 investigators has underpinned Australia’s major innovations in public health in terms of the successful delivery of HPV vaccination in girls and boys and the implementation of an HPV-based cervical screening program.

 In May 2018 the Director-General of the World Health Organization, Dr Tedros, announced a global call to action for cervical cancer elimination.
 This has galvanised researchers, civil society and aid agencies into action towards global scale-up of HPV vaccination and cervical cancer screening activities in low and middle income countries.